Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 ![netgen-lvs-match](Day2/2-70.png)
 ![netgen-lvs-match-file](Day2/2-71.png)

 Finally, we can do post layout simulations using the extracted and edited spice file.
 Here, we must add include the paths to the sky130.lib.spice and sky130_fd_pr__model__pnp.model.spice files; and can include the parasitics as well.
-We sahll use the ss corner for this simulation.
+We shall use the ss corner for this simulation.
 If done correctly, we should get the following plot.

 ![postlayout-sim](Day2/2-72.png)